tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

 ## Additional features from me
 * Photos and videos will be uploaded to Google Photos, and just the external link will be kept in your notes as per the Google Photos plugin.
 * If a photo or video already in Google Photos seems to match the DayOne export, the script prompts the user to confirm the match instead of reuploading the file
-* Supports multiple DayOne journals
+* Supports multiple DayOne journals (DayOne Premium)
+* Allows renaming untitled DayOne entries with user input

 ## Example
 ### Entry in Day One: